 Temperature for Dehydrating Meat

 To kill bacteria, a temperature of at least 160F is usually recommended.
 However, most dehydrators do not reach this temperature.
-If you know you want to make jerky, it is worth it to buy a dehydrator which can get to higher temperatures.
+If you know you want to make jerky, buying a dehydrator that can get to higher temperatures is worth it.

 There are two ways of doing this: